Everything you need to know about all the different types of low carb flours - what they are and how to use them!

 - Viva Labs Coconut Flour

 Since coconut flour takes can absorb moisture, it’s important to keep coconut flour in an airtight sealed bag or container.
-I store mine in cool, dark pantry and I don’t normally store it in the fridge.
+I store mine in a cool, dark pantry and I don’t normally store it in the fridge.

 4: Low-Carb Ground Flax Meal

 Flax meal is also known as ground flax, ground flaxseeds or linseed.
 Flaxseeds are nutritious and are a good source of vitamin B1, Copper, and Omega 3.
 What’s great about baking with flax meal is that not only can it replace flour in recipes, but it can also replace eggs in recipes.

 To replace 1 egg, mix 1 tablespoon of ground flaxseed meal with 3 tablespoons of water and allow it to swell.
 This can be used to replace the eggs but it will not give all the properties that eggs traditionally do.
 Eggs help bind the ingredients, eggs help the baking become light, fluffy, and rise.
 Eggs help emulsify the mixture.